I’m a black woman, who is an introvert.

 Things that have been said to introverted me, in the workplace:

-- “You need to be more engaging”
+- “I need you to be more engaging”

 - “You don’t show excitement for the work”